mqtt-tools/mqttwarn/README.rst

 Notification service coverage
 =============================

-*mqttwarn* comes with **over 70 notification handler plugins** for a wide range of notification services and is very open to further contributions.
+*mqttwarn* comes with **over 70 notification handler plugins**, covering a wide range of notification services and is very open to further contributions.
 You can enjoy the alphabetical list of plugins on the `mqttwarn notifier catalog`_ page.